thekevinscott/UpscalerJS/examples/nodejs-custom-models/README.md

 })
 ```

-For more information on the `model` option's attributes, [see the section on custom models definitions](../browser/usage/self-hosting-models#model-options).
+For more information on the `model` option's attributes, [see the section on custom model definitions](../browser/usage/self-hosting-models#model-options).